5 Tips For A Great Administrative Professionals Day Gift

 Tip #3: Keep it professional.

 Nix the flowers and stay away from gender-stereotyped or overtly personal gifts.
 Instead, look for items such as food, wine, or desk supplies.
 Keep in mind that your admins have your career success as their goal.
-Your gift should acknowledge their professional impact.
+Your thank you gift should acknowledge their professional impact.

 Tip #4: Show some recognition.